iluwatar/java-design-patterns/facet/README.md

 Authority.
 For example, if an object should be read-only, then the client should be provided with a read-only facet.

+## Known Uses

+In the Java Database Connectivity (JDBC) API, the interface that is provided is a facet.
+The users do not see implementation details of accessing the database, does the user have as much power as classes of the implementation.

+## Consequences

+Pros:

+- An object that has potential to be misused can be protected from other classes.

+Cons:

+- There is an overhead cost in writing the code for another class which doesn't provide any extra functionality.

 ## Related patterns